CodeToFree/free-tunnel/README.md

 ## Role Distribution

-To ensure secure operations even under the trustless assumption, we separate the management of FreeTunnelHub and individual tunnels.
+To ensure secure operations under the trustless assumption, we separate the management of FreeTunnelHub and individual tunnels.

 ### Manager or FreeTunnelHub